Nin7o/Nin7o.github.io/_pages/PPP.md

 ---

 First, to learn more about me, my skills and the studies I have achieved so far, I suggest you take a look at my LinkedIn profile !
 It contains all those informations, and interactions I have had with the professional world.
+I also recommend you watch my presentation video on the homepage on this website, which helps understand my goals and motivations !

 [GAUTHIER Nino LinkedIn Profile](https://www.linkedin.com/in/ninogauthier/)